-Please take a moment to print out this FREE printable that will help keep track of your goat’s information, health and how you have cared for them during the year: Goat Information Upkeep and Health Tracker
+Please take a moment to print out this FREE printable that will help keep track of your goat’s information, health and how you have cared for them during the year.
+You will find it (among many) on my free resource page: Goat Information Upkeep and Health Tracker

 Did you know there are over 50 FREE resources in our resource library?
 Check them out!

 You can find a lot of articles here on A Life of Heritage that will teach you about goat care and be sure to check out The Goat Health, and Information Bundle–it’s full of to-do lists, checklists, record keeping sheets, and resource pages that will get your new (or old) goat herd off to a terrific start!